 Recently someone has shown me a video depicting nutritionally-empty mud cookies being made, sold, coveted and consumed by people in a society where food is extremely scarce.
 It reminded me of an old saying, “I cried because I had no shoes, until I met a man who had no feet”.
 We in the West are revolving in a stressful reality we ourselves have created.
 It helps to slow down and consider how lucky most of us are.

 Producer: Mega Puzzles, Vibrant series, 2014, No. 51410ABN, A 04034 LP

 Puzzle: Lovely puzzle to make — not extremely difficult, but not completely trivial either.
 The bright colours and clear boundaries split the image into several logical areas, and repetitive elements add challenge.
-An easy place to start is the three-pronged purple stigma(?) on the left, along with the green background, as well as the flower centre with two yellow circles split … Read more
+An easy place to start is the three-pronged purple stigma(?) on the left, along with the green background, as well as the flower centre with two yellow circles split by a dark purple dotted border. … Read more

 To facilitate creativity and productivity, our workspace has to provide all necessities for performing the work, as well as a few extras that help us focus, keep distractions away, and alleviate stress.
 Whether you are changing jobs, moving offices, or rearranging your home workspace, here are some helpful tips.